Date Everything!: Development and release

 Date Everything is the first game developed by Sassy Chap Games, a studio formed by professional voice actors Ray Chase, Robbie Daymond, and Max Mittelman.
 The three had previously collaborated on several creative ventures, and in 2018 decided they wanted to try making a video game.
 While informally brainstorming, Daymond suggested a game where the player could date inanimate objects, and Chase opted to pursue the idea, becoming the game's lead designer and creative director.
 Roughly four years were spent developing a vertical slice and pitching the game to publishers, though progress briefly stalled due to a lack of publisher interest and complications from the COVID-19 pandemic.
 Early versions of the game featured escape room elements, but these were removed because the team thought it wasn't much fun and made the game too linear, leading to the sandbox approach instead.
 In 2022, Team17 agreed to publish the game.

 The game's script features over 1.2 million words, with more than 11,000 hand-drawn art assets.
 It also features full voice acting, with over 70,000 voice lines by an ensemble cast of over 100 actors.
 In addition to Chase, Daymond, and Mittelman, some other notable cast members include Emily Axford, Eric Bauza, Troy Baker, Laura Bailey, Dante Basco, Ashly Burch, SungWon Cho, Felicia Day, Erika Ishii, Erica Lindbeck, Matthew Mercer, Brennan Lee Mulligan, Neil Newbon, Dana Snyder, and Ben Starr.
 Daymond noted that because many of the cast were their friends and colleagues, it allowed them to secure talent who would not normally voice in a game of this style.
 When recording with the actors, Daymond and voice director Amanda Hufford would perform the player character's lines, allowing the actor to properly react in their performance.

-Date Everything was originally announced to be released for Nintendo Switch, PlayStation 5, Xbox Series X and Series S, and Windows on February 14, 2025, to coincide with Valentine's Day.
+Date Everything was originally announced to be released for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on February 14, 2025, to coincide with Valentine's Day.
 However, the game was later delayed, releasing digitally on June 17.
 Physical versions of the game are scheduled to be released at a later date.
 A "Lavish Edition" of the game includes a digital artbook and soundtrack, additional cosmetics for the player's phone, and two more dateable characters, allowing the player to date a microtransaction and the Lavish Edition content itself.

 Reception

-Date Everything received "generally favorable reviews", according to review aggregators Metacritic and OpenCritic.
-Reviews praised its concept and voice acting, though some noted issues with game performance and pacing.
+Date Everything received "generally favorable" reviews for the Nintendo Switch, Windows and Xbox Series X/S versions while the PlayStation 5 version received "mixed or average" reviews, according to review aggregator Metacritic.
+In 2025, it was a finalist for a TIGA award in the "Narrative/Storytelling" category.